United States Post Office (Berkeley, California)

-Current status
+Proposed sale

 Financial problems fueled by onerous Congressional legislation which introduced an unsustainable debt load without acknowledging revenue dynamics prompted a national sale of underused and often aging real estate owned by the USPS.
 Dozens of properties had been sold despite protests from local communities.
 The postal service issued a statement that "sales of historic postal properties have been very modest: 7 in 2012 and 6 in 2013."
 They identified 1,900 properties that are listed or could be considered for listing on the National Register of Historic Places out of 9,000 properties owned by USPS.
 In 2014, the USPS Office of Inspector General sought an independent review certain appraisals to ensure that they "were representative of the fair market value."

 In 2013, the post office was listed for sale with a possible leaseback of the lobby to continue providing postal service.
 Opponents staged a 33-day encampment on its steps while the City Council unanimously voted to oppose the sale and unsuccessfully sought a one-year delay.

-In November, 2014, Postal Officials announced a tentative sales agreement to a local developer.
-First They Came for the Homeless immediately established a 2nd occupation on the exterior grounds, the City of Berkeley filed a lawsuit against the sale, the seller withdrew, and in April 2015 Federal District Judge Alsup dismissed the case on the basis of the Postal Service's declaration that no sale was pending.
+In November, 2014, postal officials announced a tentative sales agreement to a local developer.
+First They Came for the Homeless immediately established a 2nd occupation on the exterior grounds, the City of Berkeley filed a lawsuit against the sale, the seller withdrew, and in April 2015 federal district judge William Alsup dismissed the case on the basis of the Postal Service's declaration that no sale was pending.
 The 2nd occupation lasted until April, 12th, 2016 at which time Postal Police cleared the protest.